 - Enter the e-mail address for your Netfile User Account under the heading “Sign Up” and click the “Sign Up” button.

 - Complete the Signer Registration form.
 If you plan to register in more than one city, check off each city in which you will be filing electronic campaign statements.
+For more information about using the signer registration form, see the Netfile Signature Verification Application Instructions.

 - Print or record your Signer ID number and Signer PIN Code.
 The Ethics Commission will not be able to retrieve this information for you should you fail to save it.